What You Need to Know About Doggy Dental Health

 Why Does Their Dental Health Matter?

 As a pet parent, you want your dog to be happy and healthy.
 Just like they say eyes are the window to the soul, oral health is the window to your dog's overall health.
 Dental care is critical for your dog's health for many reasons.
 First, think about it; dental pain is uncomfortable.
 When a dog has a toothache or sore gums, they can't tell you about it.
 They have to endure extra pain and stress that they shouldn't have to worry about (not to mention bad breath).
 Second, bad oral health leads to organ damage.
-Bacteria from plaque in the mouth is sent to the kidneys and heart via the bloodstream.
+Bacteria from plaque in the mouth are sent to the kidneys and heart via the bloodstream.
 Additionally, periodontal disease can cause severe health issues.
 Periodontal disease is when there is infection and inflammation of the gums.
-This build up of plaque can cause an infection deeply rooted into the tooth socket.
+This build-up of plaque can cause an infection deeply rooted into the tooth socket.
 The infection forces the tooth to fall out over time.
 Fortunately, periodontal disease is completely preventable.

 How to Keep Their Teeth Clean